Monday, December 31, 2018

 The little boy turned to run away as fast as he could.
 Blood dripped from the flesh that was torn when he lost his ear.

-The 2 story bunny put the ripped ear in his mouth and nibbled quickly until the flesh was all eaten.
+The 2 story bunny put the ripped ear in his mouth and nibbled quickly until the flesh was eaten.

 The big bunny then began to hop towards his meal by following the trail of blood.
 The bunny was so full of hate.
 And anger.
-His hind legs ferociously dug in to the chocolate laden path.
+His hind legs ferociously dug into the chocolate-laden path.
 Large nail gashes gnawed into the surface.
 His grunts were as loud as a runaway locomotive.
 He wanted to kill that boy.

 "Enrique!"
 He shouted.
 "Enrique over here.
 You can do it!"

-The little boy who was riddled with cancer he began becoming weak.
+The little boy who was riddled with cancer began becoming weak.
 Who had no more energy to give, not even to save his life.
 He was about to be only the 2nd person to make it to the other side.
 Where a new life awaited him.
-Not only him but his father who wanted him whole again.
+Not only him but his father, who wanted him whole again.

 "Daddy!"
 The boy screams out.

-“Taste-ee- Taste-ee- Taste-ee” the manacle rabbit repeated.
+"Taste-ee- Taste-ee- Taste-ee," the manacle rabbit repeated.

 "No!" his dad shouted.